hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

 #### `c?`

-Shorthand for `on_console`, useful for entering expressions in pry console, to investigate the state of the client.
+Shorthand for `on_client`, useful for entering expressions in the pry console, to investigate the state of the client.

 ```ruby
 pry:> c? { puts 'hello on the console' } # prints hello on the client